sparkfun/eng_application/README.md

 If you have any questions or concerns on licensing, please contact techsupport@sparkfun.com.

-Distributed as-is; no warranty is given.
+Distributed as-is; no warrenty is given.

 - Your friends at SparkFun.